clicon/clixon/doc/DEVELOP.md

   git tag -a <version>
   git push origin <version>
 ```

-* Add a github "release" and copy release info from CHANGELOG
+* Add a github release and copy release info from CHANGELOG

 After release:
 * Bump minor version and add a "PRE":